 Rotheca myricoides, the butterfly bush or cats-whiskers used to be known as Clerodendrum myricoides.
-While it often only grows to shrub proportions, trees of up to 8 m with these unusual flowers can be seen in some north-eastern parts of South Africa and over the border in Mozambique, Zimbabwe and further to the north.
-The large distribution area is associated with a wealth of forms of this tree.
+While it often only grows to shrub proportions, trees of up to 8 m bearing these unusual flowers do occur (SA Tree List No. 667.1).

 Traditional medicinal uses for the plant exist, as well as remedies for treating livestock.
-Someone in Florida in the USA reported that the flowers attracted “lots of wasps” (Coates Palgrave, 2002; http://davesgarden.com).
+Someone in Florida in the USA reported that the flowers attracted lots of wasps (Coates Palgrave, 2002; Pooley, 1993; http://davesgarden.com; http://redlist.sanbi.org).